 - Admiralty and maritime laws

 - Admiralty attorney in Louisiana

 Were You A Passenger On A Vessel?

 General maritime law – not specific statutes – protects cruise passengers and other passengers on ocean-going vessels.
 Unless otherwise specified by the cruise or charter operator, federal law creates a fairly generous three-year statute of limitations in which injured passengers must bring suit, and defines the scope of the vessel owner or operator’s responsibility.
 If injured as a cruise passenger, you need the assistance of a skilled admiralty attorney to make sure you file your claim on time and in the right court.

 At Gaar Law Firm, we take all of our cases on a contingency fee basis.
 This means it will cost you nothing to have an attorney on your case.
 We collect our fee when you collect from the persons responsible for your injuries.
-Contact an experienced attorney at the Gaar Law Firm today to learn more about our services.
+Contact the Gaar Law Firm today at 337-366-0982 to learn more about our services.
 Your initial consultation is always free.